bokulich-lab/moshpit-docs/docs/chapters/03_workflows/02_bin_mags.md

 ---

-## Step 1 — Index contigs
+## Step 1 — Index contigs with [`index-contigs`](#q2-action-assembly--index-contigs)

-Build a Bowtie2 index for each sample's contigs.
+Build a Bowtie2 index for each sample's contigs using the [assembly](#q2-plugin-assembly) plugin.
 This index enables read mapping in the next step and is required by both binners.

 `````{tab-set}
 ````{tab-item} With parsl parallelization